ptrstr/sealang/README.rst

 these are methods (such as the string creation and manipulation methods) that aren't exposed as symbols for third-party use.

-All this functionality is potentially a candidate to be passed upstream to libclang.

 Relationship to Clang
 ~~~~~~~~~~~~~~~~~~~~~

 This project aims to mirror what is currently available in the Python bindings
 to ``libclang``.
 The version number for this project is drawn from the version
-and SVN revision of the official clang repository.
+of the official clang repository.

-Any changes made upstream to ``libclang`` will be mirrored here; any changes
+Any changes made upstream to ``libclang`` will be mirrored here.
-made here will, where possible, be pushed upstream to ``libclang``.

 Contributing
 ------------